TheOverfloater/pathos-public/FAQ.md

 Answer:
 Pathos's set of features expands based on whether I have time to work on them or not, and I cannot just take up any request for new features.
-Outside of Pathos I am still developing my own videogame based on Pathos, and I also have a full-time job and other life priorities that I need to attend to.
+Outside of Pathos I am still developing my own video game based on Pathos, and I also have a full-time job and other life priorities that I need to attend to.
 If you want a feature in Pathos, you will most likely need to pick up the code yourself and add it.